flatironinstitute/disBatch/Readme.md

 See `exampleTaskFiles/dberTest.py` for an example.

-<The "DisBatcher" class (defined in `disbatch/disBatch.py`) illustrates how to interact with disBatch via KVS amd could be used to enable similar functionality in the setting of other languages.
+The "DisBatcher" class (defined in `disbatch/disBatch.py`) illustrates how to interact with disBatch via KVS.
+This approach could be used to enable similar functionality in other language settings.

 ## License